bitnami/containers/containers/mariadb/README.md

 ## Allowing empty passwords

-By default the MariaDB image expects that all the available password to be set.
+By default the MariaDB image expects all the available passwords to be set.
 In order to allow empty passwords, it is necessary to set the `ALLOW_EMPTY_PASSWORD` env variable.
-This env variable is only recommended for testing or development purpose.
-We strongly recommend to specify the `MARIADB_ROOT_PASSWORD` for any other scenario.
+This env variable is only recommended for testing or development purposes.
+We strongly recommend specifying the `MARIADB_ROOT_PASSWORD` for any other scenario.

 ```bash
 docker run --name mariadb -e ALLOW_EMPTY_PASSWORD=yes bitnami/mariadb:latest